xtanaa001/Xiaoqi-Homepage/content/publications_year.md

 author:
 ---

 > I study the interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to energy and transportation systems.
+Though diverse, these systems can all be modeled as networks of interacting agents, sharing and competing limited resources in the presence of stochastic dynamics and/or strategic behaviors.
+My goal is to understand fundamental performance limits of such networked systems, and develop rigorous algorithms and mechanisms, with provable guarantees, that can be applied to  these systems.
 Broadly, my research strives to  address systems challenges at the intersection of computation and sustainability.
 For more details, see my publications below [[by type]](/publications_type) or [[by year]](/publications_year).

+[comment]: # (> I study the interplay between online algorithms, mechanism design, and machine learning, with applications to computing and networked systems in various domains, ranging from cloud computing to energy and transportation systems.
+Broadly, my research strives to  address systems challenges at the intersection of computation and sustainability.
+For more details, see my publications below [[by type]](/publications_type) or [[by year]](/publications_year).)

 > By-type quick links: [Preprints](/publications_type/#preprints) | [Journal Papers](/publications_type/#journal) | [Conference Papers](/publications_type/#conference)